bouthilx/almostblank/README.md

 # AlmostBlank #

-This is a theme built for [Octopress](http://Octopress.org) that is a work in progress strongly based on [minimal](http://orderedlist.com/minimal/).
+This is a theme built for [Octopress](http://Octopress.org) that is a work in progress yet strongly based on [minimal](http://orderedlist.com/minimal/).

 ![screenshot](/screenshot.png)